-2 EXERCISE 50.1 (Symmetric strategic games) Which of the games in Exercises 29.2 and 40.1, Example 37.2, Section 2.8.4, and Figure 46.1 are symmetric?
+EXERCISE 51.2 (Symmetric strategic games) Which of the games in Exercises 31.2 and 42.1, Example 39.1, Section 2.8.4, and Figure 47.2 are symmetric?

 When the players in a symmetric two-player game are drawn from a single population, nothing distinguishes one of the players in any given encounter from the other.
 We may call them "player 1" and "player 2", but these labels are only for our convenience.
-There is only one role in the game, so that a steady state is characterized by a single action used by every participant whenever playing the game.
+There is only one role in the game, so that a steady state is characterized by a single action used by every participant whenever she plays the game.
 An action $a^$ corresponds to such a steady state if no player can do better by using any other action, given that all the other players use $a^$ .
 An action $a^$ has this property if and only if $(a^, a^)$ is a Nash equilibrium of the game.
 In other words, the solution that corresponds to a steady state of pairwise interactions between the members of a single population is "symmetric Nash equilibrium": a Nash equilibrium in which both players take the same action.
 The idea of this notion of equilibrium does not depend on the game's having only two players, so I give a definition for a game with any number of players.